-CAES 1000 Core University English

-[Candidates with Level 5 in English Language in the Hong Kong Diploma of Secondary Education Examination will be automatically exempted from this requirement and should take an elective course in lieu.]
+CAES1000 Core University English (6 credits) [Candidates with Level 5 in English Language in the Hong Kong Diploma of Secondary Education Examination will be automatically exempted from this requirement and should take an elective course in lieu.]

-CSSC9001 Practical Chinese for Social Sciences Students

-OR

-CUND9002 Practical Chinese and Hong Kong Society
+CSSC9001 Practical Chinese for Social Sciences Students (6 credits) OR CUND9002 Practical Chinese and Hong Kong Society (for Putonghua- speaking students) OR CUND9003 Cantonese for non-Cantonese Speaking Students (for b) Common Core Courses:

-OR

-CUND9003 Cantonese for non-Cantonese Speaking Students
+Putonghua-speaking students)

-[Candidates who have not studied the Chinese language during their secondary education or who have not attained the requisite level of competence in the Chinese language to take CSSC9001 may apply for exemption and take a credit-bearing Cantonese or Putonghua language courses offered by the School of Chinese, or take an elective course in lieu.]
+[Candidates who have not studied the Chinese language during their secondary education or who have not attained the requisite level of competence in the Chinese language to take the Chinese language enhancement course may apply for exemption and take a 6-credit Cantonese or Putonghua language courses offered by the School of Chinese, or take an elective course in lieu.]